PIRL

 Conductor Configuration parameters.

-static int MIN_SOURCE_RECORDS
+static int MIN_SOURCE_RECORDS_DEFAULT

-The minimum value for the MAX_SOURCE_RECORDS_PARAMETER in the configuration.
+The minimum value for the Max_Source_Records value.

 protected static String NL